urbit/examples/README.md

 [~[4 5 6 10] ~[4 5 6 10]]
 ```

+(note that there are two spaces between '/+' and 'sorts' in the first line)

 Navigate to example `%ford` pages at
 http://your-ship.urbit.org/examples/fordn (with the appropriate number
 for `n`), or http://localhost:8080/examples/fordn if you're not routed